 Discuss common themes in ‘Staying Human’.
 Talk about how you can use your real-life experience and poems you have read to inspire new work.

 Poems under discussion – ‘Magdalene Afterwards by Marie Howe’ (p.
-63) and ‘Autobiographia Literaria by Frank O’Hara’ (p.
-206)
+63) and ‘Ars Poetica’ by Arcelis Girmay (p.
+105)

 Informal writing exercise based on today’s poems.
 Brainstorm ideas for homework.